-The Company's wholly-owned subsidiary, Alsons Land Corporation ("ALC") has a Joint Venture Agreement with Sta Lucia Realty Development, Inc. ("SLRDI") for the development of ALC's parcels of land at General Trias, Cavite into a commercial and residential subdivision with golf courses, known as the Eagle Ridge Golf and Residential Estates (Eagle Ridge).
-The entire development was be undertaken by SLRDI, which received 60% of the total sales proceeds of the lots of the subdivision, both commercial and residential, and of the golf shares.
+ALC has a Joint Venture Agreement with Sta Lucia Realty Development, Inc. (SLRDI) for the development of ALC's parcels of land at General Trias, Cavite into a commercial and residential subdivision with golf courses, known as the Eagle Ridge Golf and Residential Estates (Eagle Ridge).
+The entire development shall be undertaken by SLRDI which shall receive 60% of the total sales proceeds of the lots of the subdivision, both commercial and residential, and of the golf shares.
 The remaining balance of 40% shall be for ALC.
+ALC's 40% share in the proceeds and in the cost of the lots sold is shown as part of "Sales of real estate" and "Cost of real estate sold" accounts, respectively, in the consolidated statements of income.
+ALC's share in the unsold lots is included under "Real estate inventories" account in the consolidated statements of financial position.